- The Jenkins logs are polluted with warnings about unexpected reference like the following:

 - CloudBees Jenkins Platform - Operations Center (CJPOC) 2.89.1+

 Since the release of Jenkins 2.89, nested references to model objects in their own XML files are forbidden.
 This is explained in JENKINS-45892.
 If such reference is detected when saving an object (for example a build, a job, a user, …), a WARNING is displayed in Jenkins.

 Many plugins have already been fixed to comply with this improvement (for example the Blue Ocean Plugin has a fix in 1.4), other still need to be fixed.

 In any cases, this is a WARNING can be ignored.
-HOWEVER if many objects with nested object references are being saved constantly in a Jenkins environment, this can pollutes the Jenkins logs with WARNINGS and eventually impact the overall performances of the Jenkins master.
+HOWEVER if many objects with nested object references are being saved constantly in a Jenkins environment, this can pollutes the Jenkins logs with WARNINGS and eventually impact the overall performances of the Jenkins controller.